phnx-im/docs/src/spec/clients.md

-# Work in progress: Client state

-The documentation of the individual endpoints describes most of the behaviour expected by clients to interact with the homeserver.
-This chapter documents the state kept by each of a user's clients.
+# Clients

+The only purpose of the AS, QS and DS is to serve users through their clients.
+Using the homeserver services, users can establish connections with one-another, create groups and invite people to them, join other groups and send messages.

+This chapter details the main operations that the client supports and how the client interacts with its homeserver, or other, federated instances.

 ## Client state